cwhui1001/cwhui1001/README.md

 # Gracelyn Chong Wen Hui's Profile

 ## 👋 Hello there!
-I'm **Gracelyn Chong Wen Hui**, a passionate web and mobile developer currently pursuing a **Diploma in Information Technology**.
+I'm **Gracelyn Chong Wen Hui**, a passionate student currently pursuing a **Diploma in Information Technology**.
 I love exploring technology and creating innovative solutions.
 I enjoy collaborating on projects, especially in competitions and hackathons.
 Feel free to connect if you'd like to collaborate or chat about development!

 ## 🌱 What I'm Learning
 I am currently deepening my skills in **Web Development** and **Mobile App Development**, constantly experimenting with new technologies to stay up to date with the fast-changing tech world.